 - 1. The State Secretary is responsible to archive official records generated by the personnel listed in the purpose statement above at the end of each fraternal year. - 2.
 All personnel will transmit their documents to the State Secretary by June 15 of the year of tenure. - 3.
 Documents can be paper copies, files copied to a CD/DVD or other medium suitable for storage. - 4.
 A CD/DVD/Flash Drive is the preferred archival medium. - 5.
-A floppy disk should be avoided since newer computers do not have a drive to read this medium. - 6.
 The State Secretary will consolidate the documents and place them in suitable, sealable storage container marked to identify the contents.
-For example, RECORDS FOR FRATERNAL YEAR XXXX. - 7.
-After one year the State Secretary will retire the records to the current state storage location. - 8.
-Audit documents and IRS forms 990 will be maintained in a perpetual file and passed from Secretary to Secretary.
+For example, RECORDS FOR FRATERNAL YEAR XXXX. - 6.
+After one year the State Secretary will retire the records to the current state storage location. - 7.
+Audit documents and IRS forms 990 will be maintained in a perpetual file and passed from State Treasurer to State Treasurer.